 Record every place you have seen mouse droppings or mouse urine, and any place you can see a nest.
 If you have seen or heard a mouse, make a note of that too.

-You are going to use these details when setting traps, and they will also be useful for cleaning afterward!
+You will use these details when setting traps, and they will also be useful for cleaning afterward!

 Choose Your Weapons